Javascript is required to view the menus.

-The site is built from fairly up-to-date code, which should work with most screen sizes and browsers.
+Welcome to the BGS web-site, which should work with most computer screen sizes and browsers.

 We don't use cookies or web tracking, but your computer will need Javascript enabled to view this site; if you find any errors, please let me know.